stringlapse/Google-TTS-Minecraft/README.md

 Originally created by TheblueMan003 https://www.youtube.com/watch?v=ZCZP7JjQ6Aw

+## Installing this resource pack
+There are pregenerated resource packs in [releases](https://github.com/stringlapse/Google-TTS-Minecraft/releases).
+To install one, download the zip file and extract the contained `Google_TTS` folder into `.minecraft/resourcepacks` then enable it in game.

 ## Generating a new resource pack
 1. Install `requirements.txt`
 2. Make sure `ffprobe` is in path